 Freezer not freezing and refrigerator not cooling well

 I have a Magic Chef ctn1511aew top freezer refrigerator.
+Answer

 The last few months I realized that the refrigerator doesn't cool too well.
 For example the milk would get sour very fast, however it still cooled and I was able to use it for less sensitive products.

 The same thing was with the freezer.
 Although frozen things stayed frozen it took very long for it to get frozen in the first place.

 I was seeing ice coming from the vents in the back of the freezer so I removed it.
 But when I read some things from this website I realized that there might be more ice.
 So I removed the evaporator from the back of the freezer and found a lot of ice on one side of the freezer.